Defining Generation BRIT

-The role models that we look up to are defined by the culture we are surrounded by.
-Those that inspire us are often the ones who look like us, talk to us directly, who think the same as we do and who understand the experiences we’re going through.
-For all ages, and throughout all time, those who make the music we listen to are often our idols, despite the fact that the life they lead may be very different from our own.
-Many of our biggest stars and the idol status that they have enjoyed in our homes and on our streets have become imported from abroad.
-Particularly within the music industry, home grown talent can often be passed up for a young commercial type who’s managed to end up in the right place at the right time – often either because they look good on camera, or their parents had enough money to promote them to stardom - but there is a deeper story, and that's the one we need to hear.
+Those that inspire us are often people who look like us, talk to us directly, who think the same as we do and who understand the experiences we’re going through.
+But despite that - the life many of our idols lead may be very different from our own.
+Our biggest stars managed to end up in the right place at the right time – often either because they look good on camera, or their parents had enough money to promote them to stardom - but there is a deeper story, and that's the one we need to hear.
 That's what we need to look up to.

 This is a generation defining moment - who are its leading voices?